abaikov/cnstra/docs/advanced/performance.md

 ## Performance characteristics

 - **Sync-first**: Synchronous neuron chains execute in a single tick without extra Promise overhead.
-- **Minimal async overhead**: Promises are created only when a neuron returns an async result.
+- **Minimal async overhead**: Async responses only schedule a microtask; not inherently slower.
+Promises are created only when a neuron returns an async result.
 - **Stack-safe**: Deep chains are handled via an internal queue, avoiding stack overflow.
 - **Bounded execution**: `maxNeuronHops` prevents runaway processing in cyclic graphs.